cranndarach/git-tutorial/05-branching-forking-merging.md

 ## Pull requests

-When you've made changes to a fork that you would like the maintainer of the upstream repository to consider incorporating into their project, you can submit a **pull request** on that repository's page.
+If you've made changes to a fork that you would like the maintainer of the upstream repository to consider incorporating into their project, you can submit a
+**pull request** on that repository's page.
 If the maintainer likes your changes, they will merge them with (or, "pull them into") their repository.
 This is primarily how open source development works.

 ## That's all!

 Congratulations!
 That is just about all you need to know to use git.

 One last note: There is no need to memorize all of these commands.
 You might end up memorizing them from using them a lot, but in the meantime, that's what things like `git [command] --help` are for.
 You can also see glossary.md for a list of the commands covered in this tutorial.